brianwade1/ReinforcementLearning_ActorCritic_Practice/README.md

 ## Python Libraries

-This simulation was built using the following python libraries and versions:
+This script was built using the following python libraries and versions:

-* Python v3.7.6
+* python v3.7.6
 * numpy v1.16.5
 * matplotlib v3.1.1
 * keras 2.3.1
-* gyn 0.15.3
+* gym 0.15.3

 ## References